ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Strategic Growth.
 Creative Excellence.
 Meaningful Impact.
     text: >
-      Ecoia blends strategic consultancy with creative execution, ensuring your brand not only grows but actively contributes to a better world.
+      Ecoia blends strategic business consultancy with creative innovation, ensuring your brand not only grows but actively contributes to a better world.
 Whether through storytelling, brand strategy, or digital engagement, we turn vision into action.
     actions:
       - label: Get started
         altText: ''